arshad115/today-i-learned/angular5/importing-custom-font.md

+# Using and importing custom font in Angular 5

 To import a custom font in an Angular application, follow these steps:

 1. Place the font files in `assets/fonts` folder.